christopher-h-clark/encouragement/README.md

 [Timer(Task) = BAD!
 Do It The Android Way: Use a Handler](http://www.mopri.de/2010/timertask-bad-do-it-the-android-way-use-a-handler/) article about using Android handlers

 The [ScheduledExecutorService](https://developer.android.com/reference/java/util/concurrent/ScheduledExecutorService.html) seems to be the best way to handle the Encouragement timer in this app.
 An introduction to using it appears on [Stack Overflow](https://stackoverflow.com/questions/14376470/scheduling-recurring-task-in-android) with more detail in a [second post about problems](https://stackoverflow.com/questions/27872016/scheduledthreadpoolexecutor-for-a-periodic-task-using-retrofit-just-firing-onc).
+These discussions do not describe how to correctly turn off the periodic task.
+To do so, invoke the `cancel()` method on the `ScheduledFuture` returned from the `scheduleAtFixedRate()` method.
+It's shown in the example in the [ScheduledExecutorService](https://developer.android.com/reference/java/util/concurrent/ScheduledExecutorService.html) documentation, but not specifically mentioned otherwise.

 ## Menu